Models for Mitigating Wildfire Hazards Through Zoning

-This article profiles model ordinances and local regulations aimed at protecting communities from the dangers associated with development in wildfire areas.
+This issue of Zoning Practice profiles model ordinances and local regulations aimed at protecting communities from the dangers associated with development in wildfire areas.

 About the Authors